LuRsT/austere.vim/README.md

-# austere.vim
+# Austere.vim

-An austere colorscheme for vim
+_Severe or stern in disposition or appearance; somber and grave_

+This the austere vim theme.
+It is mostly monochrome except for a few things.